Entanglement-assisted quantum speedup: Beating local quantum speed limits: Applications

 \subsection{Highly multipartite systems}

 For this last application, being arguably the most intriguing one, we study an $N$-mode nonlinear optical process.
 Specifically, the interaction Hamiltonian is

-Through this process, photons are produced via each local creation operator $\hat a^\dag$ in the first $K$ modes on the expense of the annihilation ($\hat a$) of photons in the remaining modes, and vise versa.
-The now complex parameter $\kappa\in\mathbb C\setminus\{0\}$ again describes the interaction strength.
+Through this process, photons are produced via each local creation operator $\hat a^\dag$ in the first $K$ modes on the expense of the annihilation ($\hat a$) of photons in the remaining modes, and vice versa.
+The complex parameter $\kappa\in\mathbb C\setminus\{0\}$ describes the interaction strength.

 Typically, processes with a high nonlinearity are quite weak and at most one photon is produced (or absorbed) per mode.
 Hence, we approximate each local Hilbert space via $|0\rangle$ (vacuum) and $|1\rangle$ (single photon).
 Then, each local annihilation operator can be represented as the following qubit operator: